daniel-robotics4/WRO-SuperNova/README.md

 The propulsion system relies on a DC motor paired with an encoder.
 The motor provides the mechanical force required to move the vehicle, while the encoder outputs two pulse signals (c! hannels A and B) that indicate the rotation direction and speed by measuring the number of pulses per revolution.
+We used these motors for their balance between power, efficiency, and cost, as well as their easy integration with common motor drivers like the L298N.

 **Servo Motor MG995:**
 | Specifications: |